filamentgroup/Southstreet/README.md

 ## Picturefill

-[Picturefill](https://github.com/filamentgroup/picturefill/tree/div-markup), while listed last in the Southstreet lineup is perhaps the most critical piece of all with regards to optimization.
+[Picturefill](https://github.com/filamentgroup/picturefill/tree/div-markup), while listed last in the SouthStreet lineup is perhaps the most critical piece of all with regards to optimization.
 When serving content images in HTML, developers have no native options in
 HTML to deliver a context-appropriate image size, and that limitation requires us to apply server-based workarounds, or swap images with JavaScript and potentially load more than we need on many devices.
 Recently, Filament Group (and in particular, our own Mat Marquis), has led the charge in the creation of a new HTML element to solve this dilemma.
 How this element will take shape in a future spec is still being discussed, so in the interim, we have Picturefill.

 Picturefill was originally developed to match a proposed `picture` element's behavior, but since the `picture` element is currently - and potentially will always be - non-standard, we have developed a `div`-based approach that we'd recommend for use today.